-Condition 39 of the EA requires that the clearing of vegetation must be restricted to areas for the development and service infrastructure, while condition 42 of the EA requires that vegetation clearing must be limited to the footprint.
+Condition 38 of the EA requires that the clearing of vegetation must be restricted to areas for the development and service infrastructure, while condition 42 of the EA requires that vegetation clearing must be limited to the footprint.
 The environmental impact management actions detailed in this section as well as those in the previous section on demarcation of no-go areas will help achieve this end.

-In compliance with conditions 43 and 75 of the EA, it must be noted that no vegetation clearing may occur until such time as permits for the removal of provincially protected species as well as species protected in terms of the National Forest Act are in place.
+In compliance with condition 39 of the EA, it must be noted that no vegetation clearing may occur until such time as permits for the removal of provincially protected species as well as species protected in terms of the National Forest Act are in place.
+The EPC must submit a method statement outlining how they intend to comply with these permits once issued.